Ratstail91/Toy/docs/spec.md

-# Preamble

-The Toy Programming Language is an experiment by yours truly to try and make a simple general purpose programming language.
-I've tried several times in the past to develop it, with varying levels of success.
-I'm currently writing this specification to hash out the basics of a potential version 0.6.0, which would be developed as a scripting language of some sort.
-I'm also marking this as RFC, since I want some feedback from the community - this post will be updated and developed as time progresses.

 # Premise

-The Toy programming language isn't intended to operate on it's own, but rather as part of another program (the "host").
-This process should be able to allow a decent amount of easy customisation by the end user, by exposing logic in script files.
+The Toy programming language is a procedural bytecode-intermediate interpreted language.
+It isn't intended to operate on it's own, but rather as part of another program (the "host").
+This process is intended to allow a decent amount of easy customisation by the host's end user, by exposing logic in script files.
 Alternatively, binary files in a custom format can be used as well.

 The host will provide all of the extensions needed on a case-by-case basis.
 Script files have the `.toy` file extension, while binary files have the `.tb` file extension.